Privacy lives here

 Insurers and advisers (with your permission) if you use Trade Me Insurance.
 If you use Trade Me Insurance, we may give your insurance application form and other personal information to our underwriter (Tower) so that they can facilitate your insurance.

-- Unless you opt out, users of Tailored Products.
+- Users of Tailored Products.
 Some of our Services provide tailored personal information to the users of those Services.
+Those Services will have their own customisable settings, so you can choose whether you want to share your information.
 For example, if you have an active Trade Me Job Profile, subject to your profile settings (e.g., whether you make your information public or not), we may share your Trade Me Job Profile with recruiters and job advertisers that use our Trade Me Jobs candidate database .
 We call our products that provide tailored personal information “Tailored Products”.
 When we are developing any Tailored Products, Trade Me will ensure that your personal information is processed fairly and that the recipients of the personal information are contractually restricted in respect of their use of your personal information (e.g. for users of our Trade Me Jobs candidate database, to contacting you about a particular role).
-You can find out information about each Trade Me Service which provides tailored personal information and opt out of these.
+If we develop a Tailored Product that doesn’t have its own customisable settings, then if you’re opted out we will not disclose your information to users of the Tailored Product.
+You can find out information about each Trade Me Service which provides tailored personal information.

 - 4.5 To authorities or other entities to uphold the law or our terms, for example: